DIY Record Player Stand: $10 Chair Upcycle

 Build two wooden boxes to act as the record storage:

-Top box = record player stand
+Top box = Vinyl Storage

-Bottom box = vinyl storage
+Bottom box = Storage

 👉 Tip: Use cardboard or foam board mockups before cutting wood.
 It saves money and catches design flaws early!